rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: message_id

+      The identifier of the message that was sent to the target which initiated the visit.

       :nullable: False
       :foreignkey: :db:fld:`messages.id`

    .. db:field:: campaign_id

+      The identifier of the campaign that this visit is associated with.

       :nullable: False
       :foreignkey: :db:fld:`campaigns.id`

    .. db:field:: count

+      The number of times the user visited a landing page associated with the campaign.
+This would be the case when the user visits the link they were provided multiple times from the same browser.

       :nullable: True
       :type: Integer

    .. db:field:: ip

+      The IP address from which the user visited the server.

       :nullable: True
       :type: String

    .. db:field:: details

+      Any applicable details regarding the visist.

       :nullable: True
       :type: String

    .. db:field:: user_agent

+      The user agent of the visist request.

       :nullable: True
       :type: String

    .. db:field:: first_landing_page_id

+      The identifier of the first landing page the visit was made.
+This is used to determine which landing page a user visited if multiple landing pages are associated with the campaign.

       :nullable: True
       :foreignkey: :db:fld:`landing_pages.id`

    .. db:field:: first_seen

+      The time at which the first visit was made to the server.

       :nullable: True
       :type: DateTime

    .. db:field:: last_seen

+      The time at which the last visit was made to the server.

       :nullable: True
       :type: DateTime